tmlieu1/streamcloud/README.md

-# streamcloud
+# Streamcloud: A solution to media oversaturation
-A solution to media oversaturation
+Streamcloud is a dashboard application built using dash that shows visualizations for movies and tv shows, allowing users to search for the locations of shows or genres they may find interesting.

 ## Requirements
 ### pandas